Bad Guys Always Die

-Bad Guys Always Die (坏蛋必须死) is a 2015 suspense crime action comedy film directed by Sun Hao.
-A China-South Korean co-production, the film was released in China on November 27, 2015 and in South Korea on January 7, 2016.
+Bad Guys Always Die (坏蛋必须死) is a 2015 action comedy film directed by Sun Hao.
+A China-South Korean co-production, the film was released in China on 27 November 2015 and in South Korea on 7 January 2016.

 Plot

 Qingzi, a Chinese language teacher at an elementary school in Busan, and his younger brother and two friends, while on a tour of Jeju island, came across what looks like a car accident with an injured Korean woman, Ji-yeon, at the driver's seat.
-When they try to bring her to the hospital, they end up trapping in the events of a murder and a kidnapping.
+When they try to bring her to the hospital, they end up being involved in the events of a murder and a kidnapping.